Manitoba Media Production Industry Facts

 - Produced 75 projects representing more than 600 hours of original programming in the French language

 - Invested an estimated $50 million locally in job creation, artist fees, accommodation services, and other industry suppliers

-- In 2014-2015 the Manitoba film and video tax credit investment resulted in over 100 productions including the award-winning feature film Hyena Road and award-winning TV series The Pinkertons.
+- In 2014-2015 the Manitoba Film and Video Production Tax Credit investment resulted in over 100 productions including the award-winning feature film Hyena Road and award-winning TV series The Pinkertons.